Update December 20, 2019:

 Fishing at Fanning Island

-We came into our 2017 exploratory trips with high hopes, and realistically moderate expectations.
-Fanning is an unknown, unexplored fishery, and while one always hopes a "new" destination is remarkable, you never know until you actually get there and start to make a few casts.
-By the time we'd returned from our first few trips to Fanning Island, however, we realized this remote Pacific Island holds a remarkable fishery with incredible potential to get even better with time, development, and protection.
+We came into our advance exploratory trips with high hopes, and realistically moderate expectations.
+Fanning is an unknown, unexplored fishery; while one always hopes a “new” destination is remarkable, you never know until you actually get there and make a few casts.
+Upon returning from our first few trips to Fanning Island, however, we realized this remote Pacific Island holds a remarkable fishery with incredible potential to get even better with time, development, and protection.

-There are also outstanding numbers of Trevally here, including Bluefin Trevally, Golden Trevally, Striped Trevally, and plenty of Giant Trevally.
-Most are smaller size from 3-15 pounds (perfect for making a quick cast with your bonefish rod when they suddenly appear on the flats), while bigger brutes from 25-60 pounds make an appearance most days, exploding up onto the flats in massive pushes of water.
+There are also good numbers of Trevally here, including Bluefin Trevally, Golden Trevally, Striped Trevally, and plenty of Giant Trevally.
+Many are smaller size from 3-10 pounds (perfect for making a quick cast with your bonefish rod when they suddenly appear on the flats), while bigger brutes from 25-60 pounds make an appearance most days, exploding up onto the flats in massive pushes of water.
 These bigger GTs can be targeted on the higher incoming and dropping tides, especially in the areas around the NE Pass and the remote Irapa Wilderness.

-So far we've discovered and named about a dozen different unique flats or areas, some of which are vast.
-There are white sand flats that ring nearly the entire inside periphery of the lagoon.
-There are also three "passes", where water feeds into the lagoon from the outside: the main "English Channel", which is near the village and is a deep channel, good for trolling or blind casting for trevally but no wade-fishing opportunities; the NE Pass which has miles of flats teeming with bonefish and trevally; and the spectacularly beautiful, super remote Irapa Pass, which is a challenge to get to and even then only possible on the right tides, but worth every effort as it boasts incredible bonefishing and trevally potential as the tides rise and fall.
+There are white sand flats ringing the entire inside periphery of the lagoon.
+There are also three “passes”, where water feeds into the lagoon from the outside: the main “English Channel”, which is near the village and is a deep channel, good for trolling but no wade-fishing opportunities; the NE Pass which has miles of flats interspersed with deep channels and coralheads, home to large bonefish, aggressive trevally, and finicky tailing parrotfish; and the spectacularly beautiful, super remote Irapa Pass, which is a challenge to get to and even then only possible on the right tides, but worth every effort as it boasts incredible bonefishing and trevally action as the tides rise and fall.
 Finally, there are miles upon miles of flats both big and small that punctuate the inner lagoon, all great for big bonefish coming up from the deeper lagoon water, as well as chances at marauding trevally.

-There are also outside reef flats, which have proven challenging to fish because they are extremely physical to hike and walk with a lot of loose rocks and rubble, but those adventurous anglers who've trekked the outer reef at Fanning have been rewarded with more than just sore muscles, including some huge triggerfish, napoleon wrasse, and GTs in the surf.
+There are also outside reef flats, which are challenging to fish as they are extremely physical walking with a lot of loose rocks and rubble, but those adventurous anglers who’ve trekked the outer reef at Fanning have been rewarded with more than just sore muscles, including some huge triggerfish, parrotfish, napoleon wrasse, and GTs in the surf.

 The Guide Team:

-The head guide at Fanning is Kiritimati (pronounced "Christmas").
-"Christmas" is the brother of the renowned Christmas Island guide, Teannaki.
-Teannaki taught "Christmas" how to fly fish and how to guide, but Christmas refused to leave his beloved Fanning Island.
-Now, he is excited to share his island's flats with fly fishermen.
-He is as good as any guide we've fished with on Christmas Island.
+The head guide at Fanning is Kiritimati (pronounced “Christmas”).
+“Christmas” is the brother of the renowned Christmas Island guide, Teannaki.
+Teannaki taught “Christmas” how to fly fish and how to guide on nearby Christmas Island, but Christmas refused to leave his beloved Fanning Island.
+Now, he is excited to share his island’s flats with fly fishermen.
+He is an outstanding guide who knows the lagoon on Fanning better than anyone else alive.

-The more experienced guides will rotate the fishing days through to spend time with everyone, but anglers heading to Fanning for the time being should be somewhat self-sufficient as well.
-The newer guides are great companions on the flats and work hard, but aren't to be considered "professional" guides just yet.
+The guides will each rotate the fishing days to spend time with everyone.
+Still, as the guides gain experience, we recommend that anglers heading to Fanning for the time being should be somewhat self-sufficient as well.

 What Makes This Destination Special and Unique?